Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • purulent discharge.

 In some cases, the external opening in the urethra swells.
-In this case, the opening of the canals is performed, since urinary fistulas or paraurethral abscesses may occur due to urinary retention.
+In this case, the canals are opened, since urinary retention may cause genitourinary fistulas or paraurethral abscesses.

-For the treatment of acute urethritis, anti-inflammatory therapy is used, consisting of antibiotics, sulfonamides, warm baths, drinking and rest.
-In addition, in the presence of acute urethritis, sexual intercourse should be avoided.
+To treat acute urethritis, anti-inflammatory therapy is used, consisting of antibiotics, sulfonamides, warm baths, drinking and rest.
+In addition, if you have acute urethritis, you should avoid sexual intercourse.

 Infectious urethritis caused by gardnerella, streptococcus, gonococcus, staphylococcus and E. coli.